open-tale/open-tale.github.io/_docs/03-roll-system.md

 These numbers are useful to design appropriate challenges as a GM and also for the players to understand their own limitations and capabilities.

+As a rule of thumb, for an attribute level *X*, the expected minimum score is *X* + 5.